Heroes of Midhgardhur

 These are some of the petty kingdoms united by the One King’s rule:

-- Agder – the southeast tip of Noregur
+- Agdhir – the southeast tip of Noregur

 - Grenland – the land of the Grenir, around Lake Norsjo

-- Hadeland – the land of the Hadhar, in the southeast of Noregur
+- Hadhaland – the land of the Hadhar, in the southeast of Noregur

 - Hardhangur – the “hard fjord” in the southeast of Noregur

-- Heidhmork – the land of the Heidhnir, in the east (south) of Noregur
+- Heidhmork – the land of the Heidhnir, in the Upplond of Noregur.
+The mountain Dofrafjall forms the natural border between this land and Throendalog

-- Land – a small petty kingdom near Upplond
+- Land – a small petty kingdom near the Upplond

 - Naumudalur – the valley of the river Nauma in central Noregur